A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction

-Overhead cranes are essential equipment in modern industrial environments for lifting and transporting heavy loads.
-Their presence is vital in sectors as diverse as construction, logistics, manufacturing, and shipbuilding, where moving heavy loads manually would be impossible.
-The widespread use of these devices in industrial environments means that their automation and control remains a prominent field of research \cite{zhang_robust_2024,wei_fixedtime_2025}.
-Currently, in most cases, the movement of the load on these cranes depends on manual control, as achieving precise control of the position of the payload to ensure safe and efficient operation is not trivial due to the nonlinear dynamics relating the control inputs to the motion of the load.
+\IEEEPARstart{O}{verhead} cranes are essential equipment in modern industrial environments for lifting and transporting heavy loads across diverse sectors such as construction, logistics, and shipbuilding.
+The widespread use of these devices means that their automation and control remains a prominent field of research \cite{li_rrt_2026,wei_fixedtime_2025}.
+Currently, crane operation relies heavily on manual control, as achieving precise control of the position of the payload to ensure safe and efficient operation is not trivial due to the nonlinear dynamics relating the control inputs to the motion of the load.

-To address this challenge, the development of advanced control systems is crucial.
-Consequently, researchers have developed a wide range of controllers that primarily focus on suppressing load oscillations while controlling the position of the payload during crane operation.
+To address this challenge, researchers have developed a wide range of controllers that primarily focus on suppressing load oscillations while controlling the position of the payload during crane operation.
 A comprehensive overview of modeling and control of overhead cranes over recent years is available in \cite{mojallizadeh_modeling_2023}.
-Furthermore, the most recent works continue developing anti-swing controllers using different approaches \cite{ouyang_discrete_2025, nguyen_composite_2025}.
+Furthermore, recent works continue to develop anti-swing controllers using different approaches, such as \cite{zhou_nonobserver-based_2025}, where the authors propose a fixed-time feedback controller that achieves fast load swing reduction without using observers.

-However, to manage disturbances and implement feedback control strategies, many of these works use simplified overhead crane models for designing their controllers, as seen in \cite{wu_disturbance-observer-based_2020} and \cite{ma_neural_2022}, where friction effects are treated as part of the total disturbances.
-Furthermore, some studies use these simplified models to carry out the simulations that validate the performance of the controllers, without accounting for other effects present in reality.
-One of the effects that is often simplified in models, and which may have a major influence on performance, is friction.
-The influence of friction has also been a subject of study in other mechanical systems, such as robotic manipulators \cite{huang_adaptive_2025} and pendular systems \cite{soto_modelado_2020}.